serversideup/amplitudejs/docs/elements/README.md

 # Elements Introduction

-Amplitude.js comes with a variety of elements.
+AmplitudeJS comes with a variety of elements.
 Each element is picked up by a class prefixed with 'amplitude-' and depending on the environment, an attribute that relates to the index of a song in your list of songs or a playlist you are using the element with.
 There are elements that some events are bound to such